 Download your icons to your computer.
 There are lots of free sets out there.
-(Or I can make you a set like mine for a very small fee.)

 Create a new blog post and upload your icons into it as if you were adding pictures to a post.
 Save it but don’t publish it.
 This is a way of storing your icons online where you can find them.
 You could also upload them to Photobucket or a similar site.

-Copy the URL of each button and paste it into a text document so you can write our code with it.
+Copy the URL of each button and paste it into a text document so you can write your code with it.
 Writing the code in a text document first, then copying it and pasting it into blogger just makes it a little easier.

 To find that URL, click on the image in your Blogger post.
 You should get this pop up: